ziyilin/graal/docs/reference-manual/languages/js/compatibility.md

 ## GraalVM JavaScript Compatibility

 GraalVM is [ECMAScript 2018](http://www.ecma-international.org/ecma-262/9.0/index.html) compliant and fully compatible with a diverse range of active Node.js (npm) modules.
+It will also be compliant to ECMAScript 2019 once this updated specification is published ([draft spec](https://tc39.github.io/ecma262/)).
-More than 90,000 npm packages are regularly tested and compatible with GraalVM, including modules like express, react, async, request, browserify, grunt, mocha, and underscore.
+More than 95,000 npm packages are regularly tested and are compatible with GraalVM, including modules like express, react, async, request, browserify, grunt, mocha, and underscore.
-This release of GraalVM is based on Node.js version 10.15.2.
+The latest release of GraalVM is based on Node.js version 10.15.2.

 ### Is GraalVM compatible with the JavaScript language?

 _What version of ECMAScript do we support?_

-GraalVM is compatible to the ECMAScript 2018 specification.
+GraalVM is compatible to the ECMAScript 2019 specification.
-Most features of ECMAScript 2019 and some proposed features and extensions are available as well, but might not be fully implemented or compliant, yet.
+Some features of ECMAScript 2020 including some proposed features and extensions are available as well, but might not be fully implemented, compliant, or stable, yet.

 _How do we know it?_

 GraalVM is tested against the official test suite of ECMAScript, [test262](https://github.com/tc39/test262).
-Even though this test set includes some draft features, GraalVM compliance is around 95% and rising.
+On the current stable feature set of ECMAScript 2019, GraalVM compliance is above 99%.

 In our internal CI system, we test against test262, tests published by Nashorn and V8, Node unit tests, as well as GraalVM's own unit tests.